Isaac Vassell: Cardiff City

 Vassell signed a three-year contract with Championship club Cardiff City on 8 August 2019; the fee was undisclosed.
 He made his debut two days later as a substitute during a 2–1 victory over Luton Town, scoring the winning goal in injury time.
-After making three appearances, it was announced that Vassell was ruled out for up to two months due to a thigh injury suffered in an under-23's games.
+After making three appearances, it was announced that Vassell was ruled out for up to two months due to a thigh injury suffered in an under-23 game.
 On 10 June 2022, Cardiff announced Vassell would leave the club when his contract expires on 30 June.

+Bath City

+On 26 February 2024, Vessell signed for National League South side Bath City.
+He had been a free agent for almost 20 months at that time.

 Personal life

 Vassell is a cousin of former Aston Villa, Manchester City, Leicester City and England striker Darius Vassell.